Nickieros/XOD2XPS-decryption/README.md

 ### Solutions
 - Injecting Javascript code in a PDFTron Webview instance to intercept decrypted parts
-- Scrolling all pages in opened document to load and decrypt all parts by PDFTron Webview instance
+- Scrolling all pages in an opened document to load and decrypt all parts by PDFTron Webview instance
 - Assembling intercepted decrypted parts to XPS file according to ECMA-388 specification
 - Sending XPS file to user by "save as" dialog